vindarel/cl-str/README.md

     (ql:quickload :str)

+but this is a young and unstable library.

 (don't have a full Common Lisp development environment yet ?
 Get [Portacle](https://shinmera.github.io/portacle/), a portable and multiplatform development environment shipping Emacs, Quicklisp, SBCL